pyrocko/kite/docs/source/index.rst

 Kite Manual
 ===========

-Kite is an open source toolbox and library for processing and analyzing InSAR displacement.
+Kite is an open source toolbox for processing and analysing InSAR surface displacement maps.

 Features